azavea/raster-vision/docs/framework/pipelines.rst

 Configuring RVPipelines
 -----------------------

-Each (subclass of) :class:`~rastervision.core.rv_pipeline.rv_pipeline.RVPipeline` is configured by returning an instance of (a subclass of) :class:`RVPipelineConfigs <rastervision.core.rv_pipeline.rv_pipeline_config.RVPipelineConfig>` from a ``get_config()`` function in a Python module.
+Each (subclass of) :class:`.RVPipeline` is configured by returning an instance of (a subclass of) :class:`RVPipelineConfigs <rastervision.core.rv_pipeline.rv_pipeline_config.RVPipelineConfig>` from a ``get_config()`` function in a Python module.
 It's also possible to return a list of :class:`RVPipelineConfigs <rastervision.core.rv_pipeline.rv_pipeline_config.RVPipelineConfig>` from ``get_configs()``, which will be executed in parallel.

-Each :class:`~rastervision.core.rv_pipeline.rv_pipeline_config.RVPipelineConfig` object specifies the details about how the commands within the pipeline will execute (ie. which files, what methods, what hyperparameters, etc.).
+Each :class:`.RVPipelineConfig` object specifies the details about how the commands within the pipeline will execute (ie. which files, what methods, what hyperparameters, etc.).
 In contrast, the :ref:`pipeline runner <runners>`, which actually executes the commands in the pipeline, is specified as an argument to the :ref:`cli`.
-The following diagram shows the hierarchy of the high level components comprising an :class:`~rastervision.core.rv_pipeline.rv_pipeline.RVPipeline`:
+The following diagram shows the hierarchy of the high level components comprising an :class:`.RVPipeline`:

 .. image:: /img/rvpipeline-diagram.png
     :align: center

-In the {{ tiny_spacenet }} example, the :class:`~rastervision.core.rv_pipeline.semantic_segmentation_config.SemanticSegmentationConfig` is the last thing constructed and returned from the ``get_config`` function.
+In the {{ tiny_spacenet }} example, the :class:`.SemanticSegmentationConfig` is the last thing constructed and returned from the ``get_config`` function.

 .. literalinclude:: /../rastervision_pytorch_backend/rastervision/pytorch_backend/examples/tiny_spacenet.py
     :language: python
     :lines: 48-53
     :dedent:

-.. seealso:: The :class:`~rastervision.core.rv_pipeline.chip_classification_config.ChipClassificationConfig`, :class:`~rastervision.core.rv_pipeline.semantic_segmentation_config.SemanticSegmentationConfig`, and :class:`~rastervision.core.rv_pipeline.object_detection_config.ObjectDetectionConfig` API docs have more information on configuring pipelines.
+.. seealso:: The :class:`.ChipClassificationConfig`, :class:`.SemanticSegmentationConfig`, and :class:`.ObjectDetectionConfig` API docs have more information on configuring pipelines.

 Commands
 --------